sudoDeVinci/Cloud-Imager-VLSP/README.md

 - It can be seen that sky and cloud regions can be separated somewhat via visible colour space, and this separation simplified via singular value decomposition.
 The OV2640 however, can be seen to not be suitable for this application however; though following the statistical trends of the higher resolution images, it lacks the image quality/colour fidelity needed for this application.

-    - In the near future, the OV5640 must be tested, as this seems to be a large step in image quality, with quality of life features lacking in the OB2640, such as dynamically adjustable focus and ISO.

-- The communication between the Esp32 and FiPy is unneedingly convoluted.
-This is mainly because the FiPy requires the Pysense expansion bored for USB UART communication for programming.
-The pysense extension board lacks any headers for communication over something such as UART.

-    - Using the pysense expansion board was due to it having all the necessary sensors for the needed design, being cheaper than buying them separately.
-However, I have decided to instead use separate, more accurate sensors such as the SHT31-D and BMP390, connecting them over I2C to a single board.

-Over the course of the undertaking, the guiding philosophy was to create as close to a final implementation as possible within the time limit, creating many parts simultaneously, including transmission of weather values and camera distortion matrix calibration (available in [Extras](extras.md)).
-This unfocused approach made it difficult to fully test the capability of the camera to distinguish in cases of darker clouds, or during inconvenient weather conditions such as rain or the sun being in frame.

 ## References

 [1] The National Oceanic and Atmospheric Administration.
 16 November 2012. p.
 60.